kadinsayani/kadinsayani.dev/public/posts/building-a-shell-in-rust.md

 pubDate: 2023-12-14
 ---

-Embarking on a journey through the expansive terrain of Rust, I find myself driven by the ambition to acquire the prowess of a seasoned systems developer.
-One intriguing idea that crossed my mind was to create my own Unix shell.
-In this blog post, I'll guide you through the process of crafting a shell program using Rust, a powerful systems programming language!
+In the realm of systems programming, Rust has emerged as a language of choice for many developers due to its focus on performance, memory safety, and concurrency.
+One project that perfectly encapsulates the power and versatility of Rust is the creation of a Unix shell.
+This blog post will serve as a comprehensive guide, walking you through the process of building a Unix-like shell using Rust.
+We will delve into various aspects of Rust including error handling, pattern matching, and process management.
+So, whether you're a novice Rustacean or a seasoned developer, join me on this exciting journey of crafting a shell program using Rust.

 ## What is a shell?